dark00infinity/dark00infinity.github.io/README.md

 ## How to run:
 - 1. Dowload zip file
 - 2. unzip it
-- 3. That's it your website is ready to run
+- 3. That's it our project is ready to run
 - 4. Open index.html file